Susan Henson DMD, PA - Burnet Dentistry

 The Proper Way to Brush

-The teeth should be brushed at least twice a day; ideally in the morning and before bed.
-The perfect toothbrush is small in size with soft, rounded-end bristles and no more than three months old.
-The head of the brush needs to be small enough to access all areas of the mouth, and the bristles should be soft enough so as not to cause undue damage to the gum tissue.
-The American Dental Association (ADA) has given electric toothbrushes their seal of approval; stating that those with rotating or oscillating heads are more effective than other toothbrushes.
+You should brush your teeth at least twice a day—ideally in the morning and before bed.
+Additionally, choosing the right toothbrush is important for maintaining good oral health.
+A perfect toothbrush is small in size, has soft, rounded-end bristles, and is less than three months old.
+Furthermore, the brush head should be small enough to reach all areas of the mouth, while the bristles must be soft to avoid damaging your gum tissue.
+According to the American Dental Association (ADA), electric toothbrushes—especially those with rotating or oscillating heads—clean more effectively than other types.

 Here is a basic guide to proper brushing: